Mizuho lifts Realty Income Corporation [O] price estimate. Who else is bullish?

 Sponsored

-Realty Income Corporation represents 373.50 million in outstanding shares, while the company has a total market value of $25.77 billion with the latest information.
-O stock price has been found in the range of $68.98 to $71.84.
+Realty Income Corporation (NYSE: O) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its merger with VEREIT, Inc. VEREIT shareholders are expected to receive Realty Income stock in connection with the merger.
+Upon closing, Realty Income shareholders are expected to own approximately 70% of both Realty Income and SpinCo, a spin-off of substantially all of the office properties of Realty Income and VEREIT.
+If you are a Realty Income shareholder, click here to learn more about your rights and options.

+The results of the trading session contributed to over 5177644 shares changing hands.
+Over the past one week, the price volatility of Realty Income Corporation stands at 2.17% while the volatility over the past one month is 1.50%.

-If compared to the average trading volume of 2.81M shares, O reached a trading volume of 8183509 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for O stock reached $25.14 billion, with 373.50 million shares outstanding and 372.60 million shares in the current float.
+Compared to the average trading volume of 2.98M shares, O reached a trading volume of 5177644 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Mizuho have made an estimate for Realty Income Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on March 04, 2021.
 While these analysts kept the previous recommendation, Goldman raised their target price to Buy.
 The new note on the price target was released on January 22, 2021, representing the official price target for Realty Income Corporation stock.
 Previously, the target price had yet another raise to $63, while Robert W. Baird analysts kept a Neutral rating on O stock.

-Realty Income Corporation [O] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.33.
-With this latest performance, O shares gained by 8.09% in over the last four-week period, additionally plugging by 18.01% over the last 6 months – not to mention a rise of 25.40% in the past year of trading.
+Realty Income Corporation [O] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.13.
+With this latest performance, O shares gained by 3.09% in over the last four-week period, additionally plugging by 12.58% over the last 6 months – not to mention a rise of 28.99% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Realty Income Corporation [O] shares currently have an operating margin of +47.00 and a Gross Margin at +51.60.
 Realty Income Corporation’s Net Margin is presently recorded at +23.56.